New Beginnings: Survivors’ Stories

 This project will include Indigenous, Armenian, Rwandan, Jewish and Roma youth in a strategic dialogue about how to best create an organizational culture that accounts for diverse perspectives, lived experiences, and community knowledge from all of Canada’s peoples.

 The Steering Committee:

 We are bringing youth (age 18-35) together to form a Steering Committee who will spearhead the facilitation of cross-cultural exchange across communities, with the broader aim to strengthen Canadian social cohesion by fostering an inclusivity mindset.
-More information about the Steering Committee members will be updated shortly!
+Click here to meet our Steering Committee members!

 Click the link above to see what’s new in the program.